mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

   og_image: images/2018-05-10-progress-since-quitting/so-stressed.png
 ---

 I worked as a software engineer for Google from 2014 to 2018.
-On February 1st, I [quit](/why-i-quit-google/) to form my own single-person software company.
+On February 1st, I [quit](/why-i-quit-google/) my job and formed my own single-person software company.

-I've been doing that for about four months, so I thought I'd share an update about how things are going.
+I've been doing that for about four months, so I thought I'd share an update on how things are going.

 ## What's it like not having a job?